MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 As we mentioned before, streaming dataflows save data in the following two locations.
 The use of these sources depends on what type of analysis you're trying to do.

-- **Hot storage (real-time analysis)**: As data comes in to Power BI from streaming dataflows, data is stored in a hot location for you to access with real-time visuals.
+* **Hot storage (real-time analysis)**: As data comes in to Power BI from streaming dataflows, data is stored in a hot location for you to access with real-time visuals.
 How much data is saved in this storage depends on the value that you defined for **Retention duration** in the streaming dataflow settings.
 The default (and minimum) is 24 hours.
-- **Cold storage (historical analysis)**: Any time period that doesn't fall in the period that you defined for **Retention duration** is saved in cold storage (blobs) in Power BI for you to consume if needed.
+* **Cold storage (historical analysis)**: Any time period that doesn't fall in the period that you defined for **Retention duration** is saved in cold storage (blobs) in Power BI for you to consume if needed.

 > [!NOTE]
 > There is overlap between these two data storage locations.
 If you need to use both locations in conjunction (for example, day-over-day percentage change), you might have to deduplicate your records.
 It depends on the time intelligence calculations that you're making and the retention policy.

 ### Connect to streaming dataflows from Power BI Desktop

 With the July 2021 release of Power BI Desktop, a new connector called **Dataflows** is available for you to use.
-As part of this new connector, for streaming dataflows, you'll see two tables that match the data storage previously described.
+As part of this new connector, for streaming dataflows, you see two tables that match the data storage previously described.

 To connect to your data for streaming dataflows:

 1. Go to **Get Data**, search for **power platform**, and then select the **Dataflows** connector.